 Spinners should be between 1/8-1/4 oz. or smaller.
 Bring an assortment of dark and light colors, with a few bright patterns tossed in for good measure.

 Spoons of various types are appropriate for grayling.
 Choose spoons in the 1/8 ounce range for the best results.
 Color choices should be gold or silver, with blue, red, or chartreuse highlights.

-Plugs are problematic because they often depend on the weight of the treble hooks they carry, for proper action in the water.
+Plugs are problematic because their action often depends on the weight of the treble hooks they carry, yet grayling can really get torn up by treble hooks, especially if there are two.
+It's not uncommon for the trailing hook to end up in a fish's eye.
 Consider clipping off two of the points with wire cutters to minimize damage to the fish, or replace the trebles with single hooks.
-Colors may vary between natural minnow-type colors such as black/silver, trout patterns and other patterns designed to simulate baitfish.
+Colors may vary between natural minnow-type colors such as black/silver, trout patterns, and other patterns designed to simulate baitfish.
 Choose smaller sizes around 1/4 ounce or smaller, if possible.
-Round out your assortment with floaters, divers and sinking models, as grayling may be found anywhere from the bottom to the surface, depending on conditions.
+Round out your assortment with floaters, divers, and sinking models, as grayling may be found anywhere from the bottom to the surface, depending on conditions.

 Jig fishing for grayling can be very productive at times.
 Bring an assortment of rubber-tailed jigs ranging in size from 1/8-1/4 ounce.
 Colors should be black, olive drab, and white.
 On occasion, brighter colors such as pink or chartreuse can be very effective as well.

 - Line: 4#-6#